kaby76/swigged.cuda/README.md

 ## What is Swigged.CUDA?

 Swigged.CUDA is a low-level API for NET programmers to access the CUDA Driver API.
+Swigged.CUDA supports execution of compiled CUDA/C++ kernels in either PTX, CUBIN, or OBJ files.
-If you want to run against the CUDA Runtime API, you will need to look elsewhere.
+If you want to run against the
+CUDA Runtime API, you will need to look elsewhere.
 Swigged.CUDA is not an API for writing kernels in C#.
 If you want that, see my companion project [Campy](http://campynet.com).
-Swigged.CUDA supports execution of compiled CUDA/C++ kernels in either PTX, CUBIN, or OBJ files.

 ## Targets

-* Windows (x64), CUDA GPU Computing Toolkit 9.x, NET Core/Framework/Standard.
+* Windows 10 (x64), Ubuntu 16.04 (x64), CUDA GPU Computing Toolkit 9.x,
+NET Core 2.0/Framework 4.6.1+/Standard 2.0.

 ## Where can I get Swigged.CUDA?